pyscript/pyscript/GETTING-STARTED.md

 In addition to the [Python Standard Library](https://docs.python.org/3/library/) and the `pyscript` module, many 3rd-party OSS packages will work out-of-the-box with PyScript.
-In order to use them you will need to delcare the dependencies using the `<py-env>` in the HTML head.
+In order to use them you will need to declare the dependencies using the `<py-env>` in the HTML head.

 For example, NumPy and Matplotlib are available.
 Notice here we're using `<py-script output="plot">`